15 Easy Fish Crafts for Kids – Fin-tastic DIY Ideas

 Instructions

-1. Paint the paper plates in different colors.
+1. Paint the paper plates in different colours.
 Leave them to dry.

 2. Trace the patterns onto the other paper plates.
-Paint the pattern pieces with the appropriate colors.
+Paint the pattern pieces with the appropriate colours.

 3. Cut out the painted fish pieces following the pencil outline.